DKorablin/Plugin.Notify/README.md

-# TEMPLATE plugin
+# Notify plugin
-This is a template plugin description
+Plugin to create a nifty notify window